-Scan multiple photos then split, crop and straighten them automatically
+Scan multiple photos at once and crop them automatically

 Error during scan or file load